-- a) ACERA does not believe in the viability of active management strategies that rely on market timing. - b) ACERA does not believe in the viability of management strategies that call for over weighting or under weighting styles or sectors within an asset class; i.e., benchmark misfit risk will not generate long-term alpha.
-Accordingly, ACERA generally believes that it should maintain exposures within an asset class (such as style or capitalization weightings) that are consistent with the broad benchmark for the asset class as a whole. - c) ACERA does believe that market efficiency varies among asset classes, creating opportunities for successful active management strategies based on securities selection. - d) Asset classes that can be demonstrated to be efficient should be managed passively in order to reduce active management risk and lower the costs of managing the portfolio. - e) For inefficient asset classes, ACERA believes that it has the ability and a duty to prudently exploit such inefficiencies through active securities selection strategies.
+- b) ACERA does not believe in the viability of management strategies that call for over weighting or under weighting styles (i.e. style drift)or sectors within an asset class; i.e., benchmark misfit risk will not generate long-term alpha.
+Accordingly, ACERA generally believes that it should maintain exposures within an asset class (such asspecifically style or market capitalization weightings) that are consistent with the broad benchmark for the asset class as a whole. - c) ACERA does believe that market efficiency varies among asset classes, creating opportunities for successful active management strategies based on sector and securities selection. - d) Asset classes that can be demonstrated to be efficient should be managed passively in order to reduce active management risk and lower the costs of managing the portfolio. - e) For inefficient asset classes, ACERA believes that it has the ability and a duty to prudently exploit such inefficiencies through active securities selection strategies.